bunkerity/bunkerweb/docs/security_tuning.md

 bunkerized-nginx comes with a set of predefined security settings that you can (and you should) tune to meet your own use case.

+## Miscellaneous

+Here is a list of miscellaneous environment variables related more or less to security :
+- `MAX_CLIENT_SIZE=10m` : maximum size of client body
+- `ALLOWED_METHODS=GET|POST|HEAD` : list of HTTP methos that clients are allowed to use
+- `DISABLE_DEFAULT_SERVER=no` : enable/disable the default server (i.e. : should your server respond to unknown Host header ?)
+- `SERVER_TOKENS=off` : enable/disable sending the version number of nginx

 ## HTTPS

 ### Settings